Step 1: What TRIPS helps you do

 1. Load a route.

-2. Start with realistic inputs.
+2. Start with current inputs.

 3. Split the route into days.